mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 Investigation of causal mechanisms behind Rare Diseases (RDs) is challenging, as these disorders are not prevalent enough to be represented in major bioinformatics resources or pathway databases.
 At the same time, a number of disease-focused resources are developed which could offer insights into specific rare diseases, if searched systematically.
 During BioHackathon'19 we built on an existing, rich, open source/open access infrastructure focused on disease-related mechanisms.
 We focused on repositories with well-defined APIs to facilitate their integration.

 We streamlined different tools and platforms to enable pan-resource searches for specific questions of the field of RD research.
-We relied on standardized definitions and encoding of disease phenotypes, supported the search process with high-throughput data, whenever applicable.
+We relied on standardized definitions and encoding of disease phenotypes, and supported the search process with high-throughput data, whenever applicable.
 Using these searches, we retrieved genes and variants relevant for the disease mechanisms.
 Using these relevant genes and variants, we identified enriched, publicly available pathway databases and disease maps, together with text mining results, to combine them into a custom disease map, generated on-the-fly.
-This way, a researcher is able to define an RD of choice, or encode its phenotype, to generate a relevant disease map prototype for further refinement.
+Using our workflow, a researcher is able to define an RD of choice, or encode its phenotype, to generate a relevant disease map prototype for further refinement.

 ## Approach and resources